All manuscripts should be submitted via ScholarOne Manuscripts.

 Tables should be arranged with regard to the dimensions of the Journal columns (8 by 21 cm), and the number of columns in the Table should be kept to a minimum.
 Excessive subdivision of column headings is undesirable and long headings should be avoided by the use of explanatory notes which should be incorporated into the headnote.
 The first letter, only, of headings should be capitalised.

 The symbol of unit of measurement should be placed in parentheses beneath the column heading.
-The prefixes for units should be chosen to avoid an excessive number of digits in the body of the Table or scaling factors in the headings.
-When scaling factors cannot be avoided, the quantity expressed should be preceded by the power of 10 by which the value has been multiplied.
-For example, the value 0.05 would appear as 5 under the heading 102 x N and the value 500 would appear as 5 under the heading 10-2 x N. Footnotes should be kept to a minimum and be reserved for specific items in the columns.
+The prefixes for units should be chosen to avoid an excessive number of digits in the body of the Table or a scaling factor should be added to the heading.
+Footnotes should be kept to a minimum and be reserved for specific items in the columns.

 Horizontal rules should be inserted only above and below column headings and at the foot of the Table.
 Vertical rules should not be used.
 Each Table must be referred to in the text, and the preferred position of the Table in the text should be indicated by a note in the margin.

 Short tables can frequently be incorporated into the text as a sentence or as a brief untitled tabulation.
 Only in exceptional circumstances will the presentation of essentially the same data in both a Table and a Figure be permitted: where adequate, the Figure should be used.

 Figures and computer graphics